FAQs / SFQs

 KitOps was made from the ground up to offer a faster and more user friendly experience than our initial offering in Hard Ops.
 With an emphasis on expandability.

 There is a free version available.
 However there are some restrictions since it is a demo.

 How about Meshmachine?
 How about that?

 Meshmachine is a different system going for something different altogether.
 And that't what makes it awesome.

-Meshmachine began as a series of tools to make Machin3's life easier in edit mode but will soon be introducing "Plugs".
+Meshmachine began as a series of tools to make Machin3's life easier in edit mode but has introduced "Plugs".
 I cannot recommend his tool enough.
 I imagine the final version being unlike any tool we have seen before.

 KitOps currently does nothing beyond connecting meshes to other meshes with booleans and even simple placement.
 As you know this can be inefficient and messy when combined with curvature.
 So planar surfaces are optimal for this if you are not skilled with cleanup and efficient boolean modelling.